Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Introduction

 To fill this gap, we introduce \textbf{MeasureBench}, a benchmark for evaluating VLMs on measuring instrument reading across 26 instrument types and four types of readout designs.
 Each image is paired with a reading question.
 MeasureBench comprises 2{,}442 image–question pairs: 1{,}272 diverse real-world images collected and human-annotated, and 1{,}170 synthetic images generated with randomized readings for 39 instruments.

-Our data synthesis pipeline has two complementary backends: (i) a 2D programmatic renderer for diverse layouts with full control over fonts and geometry; and (ii) a 3D Blender renderer for photorealistic scenes with realistic lighting, materials, reflections, and occlusions.
+Our data synthetic pipeline has two complementary backends: (i) a 2D programmatic renderer for diverse layouts with full control over fonts and geometry; and (ii) a 3D Blender renderer for photorealistic scenes with realistic lighting, materials, reflections, and occlusions.
 The pipeline is fully automated and readily scalable in both breadth (instrument types) and depth (variations).
 This pipeline can be used to generate additional data for training or evaluation.

-We evaluate a number of modern VLMs on MeasureBench and report these key findings: \begin{itemize} \item \textbf{Persisting difficulty.} Current VLMs still struggle with instrument reading, with the best model achieving only 30.3\% accuracy on the real-world set and 26.1\% on the synthetic set. \item \textbf{Object recognition and text reading seems easy, but inferring numbers is hard.} Models exhibit strong image understanding and text recognition—e.g., reading units—reaching over 90\% accuracy on unit identification.
-Yet they falter on mapping scales to numeric values. \item \textbf{Systematic fine-grained errors.} Models often ``know how to read'' but miss details: They misinterpret pointer positions, confuse adjacent ticks, and mismatch values to scale markings, leading to near-miss but incorrect answers. \end{itemize}
+We evaluate a number of modern VLMs on MeasureBench and report these key findings: \begin{itemize} \item \textbf{Persisting difficulty.} Current VLMs still struggle with instrument reading, with the best model achieving only 30.2\% accuracy on the real-world set and 26.3\% on the synthetic set. \item \textbf{Object and text recognition seem easy, but inferring numbers is hard.} Models exhibit strong image understanding and reach over 90\% accuracy on unit recognition.
+Yet they falter on mapping scales to numeric values. \item \textbf{Systematic fine-grained errors.} Models often ``know how to read'' but miss details: They misinterpret pointer positions, confuse adjacent ticks, and mismatch values to scale markings, leading to off-target answers. \end{itemize}

-With our data synthesis pipeline that produces accurately annotated readings, we have also conducted preliminary experiments of reinforcement learning using synthetic data.
+With our data synthetic pipeline that produces accurately annotated readings, we have also conducted preliminary experiments of reinforcement learning using synthetic data.
 Results are encouraging in that the synthetic subset of MeasureBench can get significantly improved, but not as promising on real-world images.